Are You Setting Up the Healthy Habits Your Child Needs to Thrive?

 • Additives and dyes

 The major difference between protein powders lies in the type of protein it’s made from, some of which are top food allergens.
-Kids with food allergens should use caution when selecting protein powder.
+Kids with food allergies should use caution when consuming a protein powder.

-Here are some of the common proteins used to make protein shakes and supplements.
+Here are some of the common proteins used to make protein drinks and supplements.

 • Whey (from cow’s milk and contains lactose)